nlip-project/nlip_server/README.md

 This package provides a library that can easily be customized to create your own NLIP based Solution.

-The package depends on the NLIP client package.
+The package depends on the NLIP SDK package.

 ## Installation